You really can't get more American than that.

 - A character from Digimon Tamers who shows up only briefly via video link is a computer programmer and friend of the 'Monster Makers' who originally coded the Digimon is blond and wears a stetson.
 The dub even adds a Texan drawl to him.

 - Averted with America in Axis Powers Hetalia.
 The one time he does dress up as a cowboy, it's justified as other characters dress up in national costumes as well.

-- The Adventures of Tintin in America had many Americans dressed as either Chicago mobsters in the city or cowboys in the country.
+- Tintin in America had many Americans dressed as either Chicago mobsters in the city or cowboys in the country.
 Somewhat justified, as the cowboy era was not long dead.

 - In one◊ of Arthur Szyk's Anti-Fascist propaganda posters, America is depicted as a Gary Cooper-ish cowboy about to be stabbed in the back by a Yellow Peril Imperial Japan, distracting him with an olive branch as he does so.